Skip to content

 Readout

-We walk through what the prototype proves, what it does not prove, and whether the build is worth funding.
+We walk through what the prototype proves, what it doesn't, and whether the build is worth funding.

 A prototype is useful only if it changes the decision.